-The construction and operations of any transportation infrastructure, facilities or services, while enhancing economic and social well-being, can also contribute to environmental degradation and cultural resource loss.
-Such impacts from transportation are not always clear however.
-They can be direct or indirect and can accumulate over time.
-They also have impacts at different geographic (local to global) and temporal (momentary to many years) scales.
-The chart below provides a broad overview from the causes behind transportation activities through consequent environmental and societal impacts.
-For our purposes in this regional level report we focus on the impacts from the infrastructure and travel activities - those that our planning can clearly influence.
+The construction, maintenance and operations of any transportation infrastructure, facility or services, while enhancing economic and social well-being, can also contribute to environmental degradation and cultural resource impacts.
+Such impacts are not always clear, and they can be direct or indirect and can accumulate over time.
+Impacts can also be at different geographic (local to global) and temporal (momentary to many years) scales.
+The chart below (EPA, 1996) provides a broad overview of causes and effects of transportation activities through consequent environmental and societal impacts.
+For the purposes of this regional transportation plan we focus on the impacts from infrastructure construction and upgrades as well as travel activities - those factors that our planning can clearly influence.

-UNRELATED ACTIVITIES SOCIAL OR INFRASTRUCTURE HABITAT LAND USE FCOLOGICAL NSTRUCTION A MAINTENANCE EFFECTS VEHICLE AND PART MANUFACTURE EMISSIONS TO HEALTH.
-TRAVEL AMBIENT IR, WATER, SOI EXPOSURE ECONOMICS ENVIRONMENTAL LEVELS FROM ALI VEHICLE OR WELFARE SOURCES MAINTENANCE AND SUPPORT EFFECTS DISPOSAL OF VEHICLES.
-ROOT END RESULTS ACTIVITIES OUTPUTS CAUSES
+UNRELATED SOCIAL OR INFRASTRUCTURE HABITAT LAND USE ECOLOGICAL ONSTRUCTION AN EFFECTS VEHICLE AND PART MANUFACTURE EMISSIONS TO TRAVEL AMBIENT AIR.
+WATER, SOI EXPOSURE ECONOMICS ENVIRONMENTAL LEVELS VEHICLE SOURCES MAINTENANCE AND SUPPORT EFFECTS DISPOSAL OF VEHICLES ROOT END RESULTS ACTIVITIES OUTPUTS CAUSES